Top 7 MISTAKES PARENTS MAKE in Helping Kids with Oral Health

-You should be doing different things at each stage of a child's life from pregnancy to adulthood to prevent cavities:
+You should be doing different things at each stage of a child's life from pregnancy to adulthood to prevent dental problems:

 A bottle-fed infant who consumes infant formula mixed with fluoridated water ends up consuming 400% more fluoride than the maximum recommended!
 Make smart choices about fluoride: